-Tomato season is winding down.
-Don't throw away those unripe green tomatoes.
-Turn them into fried green tomatoes topped with fresh mozzarella cheese and chopped basil and finished with a balsamic glaze.
+Top them off with fresh mozzarella cheese and chopped basil and finish them off with a balsamic glaze.

 Have you ever seen the movie “Fried Green Tomatoes?”